dannofield/Particle-Filter-Kidnapped-Vehicle/README.md

 [image7]: ./images/nearestNeighbor.png "Nearest Neighbor"
 [image8]: ./images/Multivariate-Gaussian.png "Multivariate Gaussian"
 [image9]: ./images/ParticleFilter.png "Particle Filter"

+# Project Introduction
+A robot has been kidnapped and transported to a new location!
+Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

+In this project we will implement a 2 dimensional particle filter in C++.
+Our particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step your filter will also get observation and control data.

 ### Normal Distribution (or Gaussian or Gauss or Laplace–Gauss) distribution
 ![alt text][image1]